libiht/libiht/README.md

 - **Testing on different platforms:** The library supports Windows 10 and above, and Linux kernel version 5.0 and above.
 If you have access to other platforms or versions, your help in testing the library would be very valuable.

-Thank you for considering contributing to LIBIHT!
+Thank you for considering contributing to LibIHT!

 ## FAQ